plotly/plotly.github.io/_posts/plotly1/2015-04-23-line-of-best-fit.md

 imageurl: /static/images/line-of-best-fit/thum-line-of-best-fit.png
 state: active
 tags: plotly1
-meta_description: Make best fit lines of data online and for free with Plotly.
-A step-by-step tutorial of how to make best fit lines and regressions in your web browser with Plotly.
+meta_description: Make best fit lines of data online and for free with Chart Studio.
+A step-by-step tutorial of how to make best fit lines and regressions in your web browser with Chart Studio.
 popularity: frontpage
 actioncall: Make a Line of Best Fit
 ---